mozilla-releng/releasewarrior-2.0/docs/misc-operations/off-cycle-partner-repacks-and-funnelcake.md

 # When?

-We'll get a bug for a new partner repack or funnelcake.
+We'll get a bug for a new partner repack or funnelcake, in the Release Engineering :: Custom Release Requests component in Bugzilla.

 These will need to run against a previously-promoted release.

+**Warning:** Adding a new partner, or partner sub-config, can cause alarming failures for an in-progress Firefox release, but does not actually block the release.
+The problem usually occurs in the push or ship phase, where a new partner config since the previous phase causes extra partner tasks in the new graph and these fail.
+A resolution for this is tracked in [Bug 1496530](https://bugzilla.mozilla.org/show_bug.cgi?id=1496530), but in the meantime you can either delay the partner configuration change until the release is complete, or inform releaseduty to ignore the extra tasks.

 # How?